ESPCT Protocols for teachers, parents and communit...[more]

 Olanda has been a member of Crisis intervention team of school psychologists of NIP (The Netherlands Institution for Psychologists) since 2003.
 She supports schools in crisis response and gives lectures on trauma, stress and crisis management.

-She is chairwoman of the International Crisis Response Network by the ISPA (International School Psychology Association) and Secretary and trainer by the ESPCT (European School Psychology Centre for Training).
+She is chairwoman of the International Crisis Response Network by the ISPA (International School Psychology Association) and co-director and trainer by the ESPCT (European School Psychology Centre for Training).

 Olanda has given presentations, workshops and trainings in various parts of the world (amongst others in Sri Lanka, Ukraine, Cyprus, USA, Lithuania, UK, Japan, Slovakia..).